wbamberg/idl-reference/docs/nsIWebBrowserPersist.md

 (e.g. images, CSS, JS & subframes).
 Do not call this method until the
 document has finished loading!

-@param aDocument          Document to save to file.
-Some implementations of
-                          this interface may also support <CODE>nullptr</CODE>
-                          to imply the currently loaded document.
-@param aFile              Target local file.
-This may be a nsIFile object or an
-                          nsIURI object with a file scheme or a scheme that
-                          supports uploading (e.g. ftp).
-@param aDataPath          Path to directory where URIs linked to the document
-                          are saved or nullptr if no linked URIs should be saved.
-                          This may be a nsIFile object or an nsIURI object
-                          with a file scheme.
-@param aOutputContentType The desired MIME type format to save the
-                          document and all subdocuments into or nullptr to use
-                          the default behaviour.
-@param aEncodingFlags     Flags to pass to the encoder.
-@param aWrapColumn        For text documents, indicates the desired width to
-                          wrap text at.
-Parameter is ignored if wrapping is not
-                          specified by the encoding flags.

 @see nsIFile
 @see nsIURI